jaaska-dev/jaaska-dev/README.md

 ### About Me

-Interested in computers - how they work and why they work the way they do.
+Interested in all kinds of tech and computers - how they work and why they work the way they do.

 <br>